 herbs for menopause weight gain

-One of the most disheartening aspects of going through menopause is the sudden weight gain that occurs and the realization that the “eat less and exercise more” philosophy just doesn’t work anymore.
+One of the most disheartening aspects of going through menopause is the sudden weight gain and the realization that the “eat less and exercise more” philosophy just doesn’t work.
 If you’re currently in this particular situation, don’t despair because there are herbs for menopause weight gain that can help you to start turning things around.

-• Why we need to take a different approach to weight loss during menopause.
+• Why it’s important to take a holistic approach to weight loss during menopause.

 • The main types/categories of herbs that can help you.

-• Supplement brands that you can use to get started.
+• Supplements that you can use to get started.

 Note: this post contains affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.

-HOW TO CHOOSE HERBAL REMEDIES FOR WEIGHT LOSS DURING MENOPAUSE
+HOW TO CHOOSE HERBAL REMEDIES THAT SUPPORT WEIGHT LOSS DURING MENOPAUSE

 herbal remedies for weight loss during menopause - ashwagandha